-Obesity greatly reduces tissue responsiveness to insulin and makes diabetes difficult to control.
-If your dog is overweight, therefore, he needs to be placed on a
+Obesity greatly reduces tissue responsiveness to insulin and makes diabetes difficult to control, so if your dog is overweight, he needs to be placed on a weight-reducing diet.

 It is essential that your diabetic dog be fed and injected with insulin at the same times each day.